 For parents like Emily Kiefel, the facility can make all the difference.

-"There's no dignity in lying your child down on a public toilet floor to change them, so this is life changing," she said.
+"There's no dignity in lying your child down on a public toilet floor to change them, so this is life changing."

 The new facility is a welcome addition to the Zoo’s existing accessible features, including accessible parking, accessible toilets and an easy-to-follow pathway system for people using wheelchairs and strollers.